 5. Your Dog Will Thank You

-You dog will honestly love the experience.
-The vast majority of dogs love going for physical therapy because there is a ton of love, a ton of touch time and personal attention during the typical one-hour appointment.
+Your dog will honestly love the experience.
+The vast majority of dogs love going for physical therapy because there is a ton of love, a ton of touch time, and personal attention during the typical one-hour appointment.
 They know these amazing professionals are helping them and they know they are getting better.

-Here at TopDog Heath we have assembled a comprehensive directory of canine rehab facilities in the USA.
+Here at TopDog Health, we have assembled a comprehensive directory of canine rehab facilities in the USA.
 You can go here to find one near you.

 Or if your dog has recently had a major joint surgery you can use one of our at-home rehabilitation guides to help them during recovery.
 You can find them here.